August 17, 2011

 As an entrepreneur, you owe it to yourself, your employees, and anyone else who has a vested interest in your company to make the business as profitable as you can.
 You can make sure that happens by identifying business drivers that will bring in more revenue as time goes on.

-With the economy the way that it is now, making sure that customers continue coming through your doors can be a difficult enough task.
+With the competition becoming more aggressive, making sure that customers continue coming through your doors can be a difficult enough task.
 Without growth, however, you could risk losing your market share through stagnation.

 Only by being fully aware of those driving factors can you foster growth and make sure that your company is able to not just weather tough financial times, but fully capitalize on the conditions of strong economic climates as well.